GRANT — Define access privileges.

 EXEMPT ACCESS POLICY privilege.
 For example, the following sequence of

-GRANT commands does not result in user
+GRANT commands doesn't result in user

 joe obtaining the

-EXEMPT ACCESS POLICY privilege even though
+EXEMPT ACCESS POLICY privilege.
+This is true even though

 joe is granted membership to the

-enterprisedb role, which has been granted the
+enterprisedb role, which was granted the

 EXEMPT ACCESS POLICY privilege: